nohtcoltd/2_5dbutton/README.md

 2.5dBUTTON
 ==========
 Using [**Ligature Symbols**][Ligature Symbols], a unique button library.
-Because they have a push button-like style, you can use them to display clickable buttons in place of link text.
+They have a push button-like style, so you can use them to display clickable buttons in place of link text.

 There are 239 types of icons including items utilizing the GUI and corporate logos, and can be utilized by simply typing the corresponding word.
 There is no need to use image types such as png and gif.

 With only HTML and SCSS configuration, you can easily customize it.
+And with [**Modernizr.js**][Modernizr.js] plugin, you can support touch devices easily.

 Installation